(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 by a corporation to the Public for cash, to raise new capital

-for the corporation.
-(By contrast, a "private offering" is a
+public offering.
+(By contrast, a "private offering" is a sale

 Knight," described in this Glossary, regarding a private stock